 To pass the GED test, you need to have a sophisticated level of knowledge of Math, Social Studies, and Science.

 The whole test lasts about 7 hours, but it can be divided into smaller modules.

-So, you might say that getting the GED Diploma saves a few years of high school education.
+So, you might say that getting the GED high school equivalency diploma saves a few years of high school education.

 Like everything else in life, nothing is that simple.

 - GED Test pre-requisites include a minimum age of 16 ( in the most states)